 Early Professional Career

 Struggling to find roles as a young actor, Rickles took to performing a comedy routine at seedy clubs.
 Often facing hostile audiences, he began returning fire at his hecklers from the stage, generating the biggest laughs of his performances.
-He took his act to Miami Beach, where he made a strong impression on Frank Sinatra, and then to Los Angeles, where he prodded the celebrities and other "hockey pucks" who engaged him from the seats.
+He took his act to Miami Beach, where he made a strong impression on Frank Sinatra's mother, who urged her famous son to help the comedian and soon he was playing Las Vegas, where he prodded the celebrities and other "hockey pucks" who engaged him from the seats.
 By the end of the 1950s, the fearless comedian was mastering his craft as an "insult comic" in marathon all-night sessions in Las Vegas.

 Rickles explored film opportunities, landing roles in features like Run Silent, Run Deep (1958) and The Rabbit Trap (1959) that reflected his training as a dramatic actor.
 He also began surfacing on television in episodes of The Thin Man, The Twilight Zone and Wagon Train.

 By the mid-1960s, Rickles had compiled an extensive list of television credits that included The Addams Family and The Dick Van Dyke Show.
 He also became known to a wider audience with his roles in Muscle Beach Party (1964) and its sequels.

 The comedian pointed to his 1965 debut appearance on The Tonight Show as one of the breakthrough moments of his career.
 Finding a willing partner in host Johnny Carson, Rickles went on to make more than 100 appearances on the late-night program, providing such memorable segments as the time he snuck in to give Carson a massage.